 The main purpose of elemental analysis of copper-based metal artifacts is to determine the quantity of elements intentionally included in the alloy.
 Results obtained from assemblages of copper-based objects may be used for assessing changes in production technology, access to tin and other metals, consistency in alloying different materials (e.g. tools, weapons, jewelry), and recycling practices.
 Many such artifacts, whether they are tools, weapons, or jewelry, have great artistic and/or archaeological value and are on display in museums.
 Even for small numbers of objects, analyses provide proper identification and description for both museum exhibits and publications.

-One example is a small bronze head (1984.6) in the collections of Emory University, for which nondestructive analyses were done on three different spots (fig. 36.2).
+One example is a small bronze head (inv.
+1984.6) in the collections of Emory University, for which nondestructive analyses were done on three different spots (fig. 36.2).
 All show that copper is by far the major metal, while the amounts of tin, lead, and silver vary significantly.
 The crown of hair has much more lead (~14%) and tin (~11%) than the lip area, which has only about 1% lead and 3% tin; neither have any silver.
 The eye area, however, has about 2–3% silver (and about 4% lead and 7% tin).
 Several more examples of nondestructive elemental composition research using a portable XRF are presented below.

 [A-head]Bronze Age Sicily